redcelltheory/redcelltheory/PROJECTS.md

 ---

-##  🌐 Website Project for The Red Cell Theory
+##  🌐 Website Project - www.redcelltheory.fr

 * **Description:** Creation of a web platform dedicated to **The Red Cell Theory**.
 The goal is to provide a centralized space for sharing popular science articles, news, educational resources, and potentially interviews in the biomedical field.
 The site aims to make science accessible, engaging, and visually appealing.
 * **Current Status:** Under Active Development.